“No, Really: Bring . . the . . Cake!”

 Thanks to popular culture, some perfectly innocuous phrases have been ruined.

-To pick just one example, my 13 year-old son and I were bringing his birthday cake, ice cream, etc. to the party room where we were hosting his friends the other weekend.
+To pick just one example, son #2 and I were bringing his birthday cake, ice cream, etc. to the party room where we were hosting his friends the other weekend.

 My hands were full, so I casually told him, “you take the cake” (I’m sure he had no idea that the phrase has another meaning).